 DEADLINE AND METHOD OF SUBMISSION:

-The deadline for submissions is Monday, Februrary 16, 2014, by 11:59 PM Eastern Standard Time (EST).
+The deadline for submissions is Wednesday, October 7, 2015 by 12:00 PM (NOON) Eastern Standard Time (EST).

 Papers should be submitted via email to TeachingIHL@wcl.american.edu as Microsoft Word attachments.
 Each person submitting a paper must also fill out and submit a Submission Form (click here to download) and Confirmation of Enrollment (click here to download).
 Students experiencing difficulty using these forms should email questions to TeachingIHL@wcl.american.edu.